-A recent article in Nature Reviews Endocrinology titled “Paradigm shifts in thyroid hormone replacement therapies for hypothyroidism” reviewed studies in which patients received standard thyroxine (T4) therapy or a combination of T4 and l-tyronine (T3).
-While some studies showed poor resolution of various symptoms with T4 only, and some studies showed that patients prefer the combined therapies, the conclusion the authors came to is that T4 supplementation with TSH monitoring is still the standard course of treatment for hypothyroidism.
+An article in Nature Reviews Endocrinology titled “Paradigm shifts in thyroid hormone replacement therapies for hypothyroidism” reviewed studies in which patients received standard thyroxine (T4) therapy or a combination of T4 and l-tyronine (T3).
+While some studies showed poor resolution of various symptoms with T4 only, and some studies showed that patients prefer the combined therapies, the conclusion the authors came to is that T4 supplementation with thyroid-stimulating hormone (TSH) monitoring is still the standard course of treatment for hypothyroidism.
 That’s not much of a paradigm shift.

 Dr. Steven Hotze, author of Hypothyroidism, Health and Happiness, tells us that hypothyroidism is epidemic.
 He is an unabashed fan of treating hypothyroidism with whole glandular thyroid, which doesn’t seem to be up for discussion within the established medical groups.

 When a patient presents with signs and symptoms associated with hypothyroidism, such as congestive heart failure, hypertension, high cholesterol levels, decreased fertility, depression, impaired immune system, sleeplessness, and digestive disorders, to name just a few of the manifestations, Dr. Hotze notes that it is easy to see why doctors often turn to prescribing a drug to treat the symptoms.
 He laments the fact that, while well meaning, doctors are no longer taught to understand the underlying causes of these symptoms, but are now taught to simply choose a drug from their armamentarium.